What is NUDM?

 How can I participate in service?

-Also, through our partnership with the Evanston Community Foundation, we offer a quarterly service day where the NUDM community can volunteer at various non-profit organizations in the Evanston area.
+Also, we offer a quarterly NUDM Days of Engagement event where the NUDM community can volunteer at various nonprofit organizations in the Evanston area through our partnership with the ECF and in CPS schools through our partnership with CIS.
 Also, be on the lookout for a number of continuous service opportunities through ECF that you can participate in throughout the year.

 What is canning?

-Canning is where Northwestern students stand on street corners and solicit donations by passing by cars in nearby towns.
+Canning is where Northwestern students stand on street corners and solicit donations in nearby towns.
 Almost every weekend, there are NUDM canning days where you can pick up a can and bib (a bright yellow vest), in the NUDM Office (office E), and we will drive you to a canning location.
 Check the Canning 101 tab for more information!

-The NUDM Grant Program is sponsored by the SESOne Form.
-Anyone who qualifies for financial aid can apply to the NUDM Grant Program, to get a matching grant of up to $200 of the $400 minimum covered.
-This information is completely anonymous, and is only monitored by faculty and the financial aid office.
-Check back soon for information on how to apply!
+The NUDM Dancer Grant Program is sponsored by the SES One Form.
+Anyone who qualifies for financial aid can apply to the NUDM Dancer Grant Program, to get a matching grant of up to $200 of the $400 minimum covered.
+This information is completely anonymous, and is only monitored by Northwestern faculty/staff and the financial aid office.
+Information about the program gets emailed to qualifying students by the NUDM advisor in early January.